camunda/camunda-docs-manual/content/update/minor/716-to-717/jboss.md

 Wildfly / JBoss EAP 7 in a shared process engine scenario.
 Throughout the procedure, refer to the [update guide][update-guide].

-If not already done, download the [Camunda Platform 7.17 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.17/) or [Camunda Platform 7.17 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.17/).
+If not already done, download the [Camunda 7.17 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.17/) or [Camunda 7.17 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.17/).
 In the following instructions, `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda Platform modules.
+1. Update the Camunda 7 modules.
-2. Update optional Camunda Platform modules.
+2. Update optional Camunda 7 modules.
 3. Update Camunda web applications.

 Whenever the instructions are to *replace* a module, delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda Platform modules
+# 1. Update the Camunda 7 modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: